stacksjs/besting/README.md

 # Besting

-A Jest & Pest inspired testing utilities for Bun. _UI coming soon!_
+A Jest & Pest inspired testing framework for Bun with **zero external dependencies**. _UI coming soon!_

 ## Overview

-Besting is a lightweight wrapper around Bun's built-in test runner that provides a more fluent, Pest-like API for writing tests.
-It builds on Bun's Jest-compatible test runner and adds a more expressive, chainable API for assertions.
+Besting is a comprehensive testing framework built exclusively for Bun.
+It provides a fluent, Pest-like API for writing tests with **NO external dependencies** - everything runs on pure Bun primitives.

+### 🚀 Key Features

+- **Zero Dependencies** - Pure Bun implementation, no npm packages needed
+- **Virtual DOM** - Lightning-fast DOM testing without downloading browsers (competing with happy-dom)
+- **Optional Real Browsers** - Use real Chrome/Firefox when you need visual testing
+- **Blazing Performance** - Optimized for Bun's runtime, faster than happy-dom
+- **Laravel-Inspired** - Familiar API from Laravel's testing ecosystem

 ## Installation